canonical/hotsos/defs/README.md

 Some properties use the ystruct mapped properties feature meaning they are implemented as a root property with one or more "member" properties and the two map to each other.
-For example if we have a property *mprop* and it has two member properties *prop1* and *prop2* it can be defined with either of the following formats:
+For example if we have a property *mainprop* and it has two member properties *mp1* and *mp2* it can be defined using either of the following formats:

 ```
 myleaf:
-  mprop:
+  mainprop:
-    prop1:
+    mp1:
       ...
-    prop2:
+    mp2:
       ...
 ```